What does HasNa stand for?

 What specific outcomes does HasNa seek?

 We seek substantial change that brings peace and prosperity to a region where diverse people can become truly integrated.
 Integration can occur through the strengthening of trust and through facilitated communication to produce understanding and cooperation.
 HasNa’s programs keep all of these aims in mind, and our training sessions are specifically designed to meet the needs of the diverse groups in the communities with which we work.

 What sets HasNa apart from other NGOs or government organizations?

-HasNa is a people-to people organization.
-Our projects always start small and all of our projects are evaluated regardless of their size.
+HasNa is a people-to-people organization.
+Our projects always start small, and all of our projects are evaluated regardless of their size.
 All of our projects include follow-ups and are modified based on the results of post-program evaluations.
 Feedback from participants is used in shaping future programs.
-We sustain a network of individuals that we work with in the regions.
+We sustain a network of individuals with whom we work in the regions.
 If the communities in the regions believe our projects are helpful, they invite us to help develop additional projects to benefit their development.
 Trust is vital for the continual reinforcement of our work, and after several years of work in the region, the communities have learned to trust us.
 Even though conflict resolution through development is a slow process, it produces lasting results.

 - News & Events

 - Get Involved